Utagawa Toyokuni: Names

 Today, Toyokuni is almost universally written using the characters 豊国.
 Each of the other kanji are no longer in common usage.

 Pupils

 Toyokuni's two major pupils were the woodblock print masters Kunisada and Kuniyoshi, but he had a host of students in his school.
 Indeed, so powerful was the Utagawa school after Toyokuni's time that almost every Japanese print artist of note either had one of these two characters in his gō, or, like Yoshitoshi, was a student of one who did.

 His gō, "Toyokuni", was initially used after his death by his son-in-law, Toyoshige, who is therefore known to us as Toyokuni II.
 Thereafter, it was handed down and used by each head of the Utagawa school in turn.
 Kunisada is thus also known as Toyokuni III.

 Retrospective observations

-Evaluations of him as an artist are somewhat mixed.
+Evaluations of Toyokuni as an artist are somewhat mixed.
 Indeed, he himself is reported to have once said: